jastev/azure-intro/concepts/regions.md

 However, the older the region, the more likely it is that the geographic modifier will precede the country name, rather than the reverse.
 Hence, we have regions like westus and westus2, but japaneast and japanwest.

+It makes sense that there would be an 'azure location show' command, but there isn't.